Master of Business Administration in Business Administration

 On-Campus and Distance Education Degree Programs

-Students, in consultation with the MBA office, will develop a proposed degree plan.
-The degree plan must be created, submitted, and approved through the Document Processing Submission System (DPSS).
-The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than the dates announced in the Graduate and Professional School calendar of deadlines for graduation.
-Students must select the appropriate program option when submitting a proposed degree plan.
+The degree plan must be created, submitted, and approved through the online Document Processing Submission System (DPSS).
+The degree plan must be submitted prior to the deadline imposed by the student’s college or school and approved by the Graduate and Professional School no later than 90 days prior to the last day for completion of a Final Examination.
+Students must select the appropriate program option(s) when submitting a proposed degree plan.

-Coursework included on the degree plan is subject to the requirements and restrictions detailed in the Credit Requirement and Limitations on Credits and Coursework sections in each degree program page.
+Coursework included on the degree plan is subject to the requirements and restrictions detailed in the Credit Requirements and Limitations on Credits and Coursework sections in each degree program page, or as required by the student’s advisory committee and/or academic unit.
+Coursework included on the degree plan may not satisfy requirements for more than one degree, except for approved combination degree programs.

 Degree program time limits apply to courses listed on a degree plan.
-Details are available on the Time Limits section in each degree program page.
+For additional information, students should check the Time Limits section under Additional Requirements.

 Credit Requirements